Mt. Hood at sunset behind a field of colorful tulips at Wooden Shoe Tulip Festival

 Spring has sprung and it’s finally time for the Wooden Shoe Tulip Festival!
 The iconic Tulip Festival paints the landscape with a breathtaking tapestry of blooms, leaving visitors mesmerized.
 But the adventure doesn't end after seeing the flowers!
 Located in the northern portion of the Willamette Valley, this area holds the key to unlocking a treasure trove of experiences.
 Here are a few things to do in the area.

 Craving adventure?
 The Molalla River Recreation Corridor offers hiking, biking and water fun.
-Downtown Molalla boasts charming shops and even an escape room, while the Molalla River Brewing Company offers craft beers, food trucks and mini golf.
+Downtown Molalla boasts charming shops, while the Molalla River Brewing Company offers craft beers, food trucks and mini golf.

 Bonus Tip: Return during the summer to take the kids on a nostalgic journey at Molalla Train Park.
 Ride miniature H-scale trains through scenic grounds, creating memories that last a lifetime.